-Guitar pots generally fall into two taper categories – audio and linear.
+Guitar pots generally fall into two taper categories – audio (logarithmic) and linear.
 This describes the point of resistance as the pot is turned.
-For example, a linear pot has a uniform taper – when the pot is turned to its halfway point of the cycle (50%), it will reach 50% of its total resistance, hence the name linear.
+For example, a linear pot has a uniform taper – when the pot is turned to its halfway point of the cycle (50%), it will reach 50% of its total resistance, it is a straight line, hence the name linear.
 It is based on a uniform line, scale and taper.
 If it is turned to 25% of its cycle, then it will have a resistance reading of 25% and so on.

 Guitar Wiring FAQ